 - The supply of a percentage of the minerals determined by the Minister to lead refineries to ensure regular supply to local users; and

-Different sets of rules apply to holders of mining lease that intends to apply for a license to engage in the export, sale and disposal of minerals in Ghana.
+Different sets of rules apply to holders of mining leases that intend to apply for a license to engage in the export, sale, and disposal of minerals in Ghana.